 Thrift Shops are the most common and traditional ways to find second-hand items, but there are a variety of ways to find unique items that are looking for a new owner.
 Places such as Buffalo Exchange and Plato’s Closet allow you to buy and sell clothing.
 They usually purchase clothing that is on trend, in season and is in good condition.
 You can pack up any clothes you’re planning on giving away and take it straight to their counter.
 It usually takes a few hours for them to assess the clothing to determine if they will purchase it or not.
 I’ve sold to Plato’s Closet a few times and it was a pretty quick and straightforward process although you may walk out the door wondering why they didn’t purchase that perfectly good blouse.

-There are of course online stores that sell vintage and second hand clothing if you want a wider selection to choose from.
+There are of course online stores and apps that sell vintage and second hand clothing if you want a wider selection to choose from.
 You can find some of them below:

 I’ve mainly have experience with Poshmark in both buying and selling but Depop has a lot of unique pieces and an easy to use format.
 There’s also Ebay which we all know and love.
 Ebay is one of the most common websites used to sell and buy any and everything.